 Sherlock process all personal data collected by using electronic or automated systems, assuring security and confidentiality of all data collected, in accordance with the provisions of the Privacy Code.

 Sherlock may use the Users’ personal data for the following purposes:

 - Purchasing.
-If Users are logged in their Sherlock Website Account while purchasing a Product in the Sherlock Store, the purchase order is associated to the User’ Sherlock Website Account.
-We store the shipping address information in order enhance the order processing by our partners.
-If you are not logged into your account at the time of purchase, we do not associate that data with your Fitbit account, however we save the data so that we can provide customer service related to the purchase.
+If Users are logged in their Sherlock Website Account while purchasing a Product in the Sherlock Store, the purchase order is associated to the User’s Sherlock Website Account.
+We store the shipping address information in order to fulfill the order directly or through our partners.
+If you are not logged into your account at the time of purchase, we do not associate that data with your Sherlock Website Account, however we save the data so that we can provide customer service related to the purchase.

 Data shared with third parties

 Sherlock does not sell data to third parties that allow the Users’ identification; however, Sherlock may share such data with its partners, in de-identified and aggregated form, or for the sole purpose of providing its Services